Pierre-Thibault/memberCardGenerator/README.md

 ### SVG files

 Create one SVG file for regular members and another for life time members.
-Use {name} and {email} as placeholder for the name and email of the member.
-Make {name} and {email} left justified.
-SVG image editor are using x and y coordinate to position text so {name} and {email} are not going to be well centered of right justified if their length changes.
+Use {name}, {email} and {number} as placeholder for the name, email and member number of the member.
+Make {name}, {email} and {number} left justified.
+SVG image editor are using x and y coordinate to position text so {name}, {email} and {number} are not going to be well centered of right justified if their length changes.

 ### Text body file